cmosull/Delta-Algorithm-For-Lottery-Sim/README.md

 # Delta-Algorithm-For-Lottery-Sim

+## Basic Description
-Basic Description: This program uses the "Delta Algorithim" to simulate a lottery.
+This program uses the "Delta Algorithim" to simulate a lottery.
 The user inputs six numbers as instructed and the program creates six lottery numbers which are then compared to winning numbers.
 These winning numbers are randomly generated each time and the game is played 1 million times.
 The numbers of